Lakmos Mountain (Peristeri)

 Area Code: GR2130007 | Area: 20344,99 hectares

-Mount Lakmos is designated as a Site of Community Importance and a Special Protection Area (SPA) for birds with the code (GR2130007).
-Lakmos is an elongated, imposing mountain range with beautiful alpine plateaus that rises like a giant wall between the geographical areas of Epirus and Thessaly.
-Most of Lakmos belongs to the prefecture of Ioannina, reaching southwards to the border with the prefecture of Trikala.
-The flora includes an abundance of rare and protected species found in the wider Pindos region.
-The bare and steep rock formations found all over the mountain are ideal nesting places for many wondrous bird species.
-A few vultures still live on the Lakmos, while a few years ago the Egyptian vultures also lived there.
-Among the raptors, golden eagles and snake eagles live here, and among the amphibians, the alpine newt, the Macedonian newt, the salamander, the toad, the toad, the yellow-bellied toad, the grey frog and the slipper frog live here.
-The herpetofauna includes one of the most important and rarest snakes in Greece, the Greek Nanochentra (Vipera graeca), which lives in the rocks and meadows above 1,400 metres.
-Other species are the Mediterranean tortoise, the conch, the lizard of Roumeli, etc.
+Lakmos (Peristeri) is a long, narrow, imposing mountain range, with beautiful alpine plateaus that rises like a giant wall between the geographical regions of Epirus and Thessaly.
+Within the Geopark, it encompasses the area of Chaliki and Anthousa, with Verliga glacial plateau and the Rona springs of Aspropotamos (Acheloos).
+The ora includes a multitude of rare and protected species found in the wider Pindos region.
+The bare rock formations that are found everywhere on the mountain are ideal nesting sites for many species of birds.
+A few vultures still live in Lakmos, while a few years ago, Egyptian vultures also lived there.
+Of the raptors here live golden eagles (Aquila chrysaetos), snake eagles, There are several amphibian species such as the alpine newt, the Macedonian newt, the salamander, the toad, the yellow-bellied toad, the gray frog and the swift frog.
+The reptile fauna includes one of the most important and rarest snakes in Greece, the Greek dwarf viper (Vipera graeca) which lives on the rocks and in the meadows, above 1,400 meters.
+Other species are the Mediterranean tortoise, the konaki, the Roumeli lizard, etc.